Prashantkumar477447/two-tier-flask-application/README.md

 ### 1. Clone the Repository

-Clone this repository to your local machine (if you haven't already):
+Clone this repository to your local machine (if you haven't already)

 ```bash
 git clone https://github.com/your-username/your-repo-name.git